Tuberculosis (TB) can happen to anyone

 While supporting a TB patient, you should also take care of yourself. pay attention to these things:

-At the beginning of treatment, when TB can spread, don’t stay with the patient for a long time confined inside, rather sit outside or open the window
+• At the beginning of treatment, when TB can still spread, don’t stay with the patient for a long time confined inside.
+It is better to sit outside or open the window.

-TB spread by air, so there is no need for a patient to use separate plates, Eat separately or wash clothes separately.
+• TB is spread through the air, so there is no need for a patient to use separate plates, eat separately, or wash clothes separately.

-Always remember that TB can be cured, And as Treatment continues the possibility of spreading TB reduces.
+Always remember that TB can be cured.
+As treatment continues, the possibility of spreading TB reduces.
 Your support and companionship will give them the courage to complete treatment.